fastlane/docs/docs/actions.md

-### clean_build_artifacts
+### is_ci

-Deletes files created as result of running gym, cert, sigh or download_dsyms

-> This action deletes the files that get created in your repo as a result of running the _gym_ and _sigh_ commands.
-It doesn't delete the `fastlane/report.xml` though, this is probably more suited for the .gitignore.
-Useful if you quickly want to send out a test build by dropping down to the command line and typing something like `fastlane beta`, without leaving your repo in a messy state afterwards.
+Is the current run being executed on a CI system, like Jenkins or Travis

+> The return value of this method is true if fastlane is currently executed on Travis, Jenkins, Circle or a similar CI service

-clean_build_artifacts |
+is_ci |
 -----|----
-Supported platforms | ios, mac
+Supported platforms | ios, android, mac
-Author | @lmirosevic
+Author | @KrauseFx